jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Actually, no object has fundamental system commands.
 Only object references, symbols, have fundamental system commands.
 And there aren’t many either.
 Just get, and set and some other few.

 The other non-fundamental system commands *are* executable sub-objects of an object or a symbol or something, only they are hidden.
 Anyway, you don’t need to be concerned with them.
 The only place where the paradox is, is the fundamental system commands.
-And there aren’t many fundamental system commands, so you only have to consider a few.
+And there aren’t many fundamental system commands, so you only might consider a few.

-You have to see fundamental system commands as exceptional.
+You might see fundamental system commands as exceptional.

 It is really not that much of a problem.

 Assignments also require calls to system commands.
-You have to consider that.
+You might consider that.

 ### Remaining Ideas